mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

 In this section, you are required to insert the general information about your new project:

-   * **Tenant** (*mandatory*): you have to select, from a list of pre-configured Tenants, your Tenant, which enables you to keep the same configuration for different projects.
+   * **Tenant** (*required*): you have to select, from a list of pre-configured Tenants, your Tenant, which enables you to keep the same configuration for different projects.

-   * **Project Name** (*mandatory*): the name of your project, which will be shown in the project card in the Home section of DevOps Console.
+   * **Project Name** (*required*): the name of your project, which will be shown in the project card in the Home section of DevOps Console.

    * **Description** (*optional*): this is the description of your new project, which will be shown in the project card in the Home section of DevOps Console..